Archer's homepage Radio Amateur Radio Universe Archer's homepage

-First an overview of radio and amateur radio history
+First a overview of the history of radio and radio amateurism

 An interesting hobby - Amateur radio